mattheww/gomill/gomill_docs/install.rst

   python setup.py uninstall

-(This uses the Python module search path and the executable :envvar:`PATH` to find the files to remove; pass :option:`!--dry-run` to see what it will do.)
+(This uses the Python module search path and the executable :envvar:`!PATH` to find the files to remove; pass :option:`!--dry-run` to see what it will do.)